 “[TASK OWNER] will complete [SPECIFIC TASK] by [DEADLINE].”

-As an example, here are some weak vs. strong action items:
+When writing these action items, try to make them action-oriented by including verbs.
+For example, here are some weak vs. strong action items:

 WEAK ACTION ITEM: Peter will take care of the TPS reports.

-Peter will file the TPS reports with Sandra by EOD today.
+STRONG ACTION ITEM: Peter will file the TPS reports with Sandra by EOD today.

 WEAK ACTION ITEM: We will submit a proposal to present at the Dunder Mifflin Paper Conference.

-Pam will write a proposal draft for the Dunder Mifflin Paper Conference and share it with the team at the next meeting for review.
+STRONG ACTION ITEM: Pam will write a proposal draft for the Dunder Mifflin Paper Conference and share it with the team at the next meeting for review.

 WEAK ACTION ITEM: Do inventory at the apothecary.

-Moira will take inventory of all items on the floor and in storage at Rose Apothecary on Wednesday and report the numbers on Thursday.
+STRONG ACTION ITEM: Moira will take inventory of all items on the floor and in storage at Rose Apothecary on Wednesday and report the numbers on Thursday.

 Ask everyone to write action items down to help with accountability.
-You can also use meeting notes software like Fellow to share agendas and assign action items to specific individuals for easy follow-up.
+You can also use a meeting notes software like Fellow to share agendas and assign action items to specific individuals for easy follow-up.

 2. Ensure action items are clear.